Creepy Crawly, Utterly Covetable: The Enduring Appeal of Insect Jewelry

 Some might recoil when creepy, crawly bugs come to mind, but these tiny critters have entranced creatives for centuries, crafting intricate insect jewelry rendered in natural diamonds, precious metals, and colorful gemstones.

-As with most jewelry origins, we begin our story in ancient Egypt.
-From there, the Victorian era saw an uptick in nature-inspired themes, like florals, birds, butterflies, and other insects, as well as the Art Nouveau period that followed it.
-In 1922, the discovery of King Tutankhamun’s tomb reinvigorated interest in Egyptian motifs like the scarab beetle, blended with modern Art Deco aesthetics.
+As with many jewelry traditions, the story begins in ancient Egypt.
+From there, insect jewelry evolves through the Victorian era’s fascination with nature—florals, birds, butterflies, and other winged creatures—and into the flowing, organic designs of Art Nouveau.
+The discovery of King Tutankhamun’s tomb in 1922 reignited a global interest in Egyptian motifs like the scarab beetle, now reimagined through a modern Art Deco lens.

-Renowned Tiffany & Co. designers like Jean Schlumberger and Elsa Peretti found their greatest inspiration in the natural world and the extraordinary creatures that inhabit it, creating stunning diamond butterflies and scorpions, respectively.
+Renowned Tiffany & Co. designers like Jean Schlumberger and Elsa Peretti found their greatest inspiration in the natural world and the extraordinary creatures that inhabit it, creating stunning diamond butterflies, grasshoppers and scorpions.

 Insect Jewelry: Diamond Cricket Designed by Jean Schlumberger for Tiffany & Co.